jaimiles23/chess-puzzlerush-leaderboard/README.md

    - Three strikes and you're out!

+# Purpose
+The purpose of this data pipeline is to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

 # Inspiration
 Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.

 My interest in this data pipeline emerged when I accidentally placed 5th on the Puzzle Rush Global Leaderboard.
+Now, I am interested to place in the top 3 on the Global Leaderboard.

 ![](https://i.imgur.com/A775aii.png)

-# Purpose
-The purpose of this data pipeline is to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

 # Data pipeline